-As summer approaches and the champagne is chilled, we take a closer look at the chicest way to accessorise a glass of Dom Perignon: the Cocktail Ring.
-Even Meghan Markle, the Duchess of Sussex, wore a stunning aquamarine cocktail ring at her wedding to Prince Harry, one of Princess Diana's jewels.
+As the holiday season approaches and the champagne is chilled, we take a closer look at the chicest way to accessorize a glass of Dom Perignon: the Cocktail Ring.

-What better reason could a jewellery lover need to accessorise with a cocktail ring for the party season?
-Sotheby's summer Jewels Online sale (5-15th June) has a rich selection of cocktail rings in a similar aquamarine hue.
+What better reason could a jewelry lover need to accessorize with a cocktail ring for the party season?
+Sotheby's Jewels Online sale (23 – 30 November) has a rich selection of cocktail rings.

 The history of the cocktail ring is one of a bygone era, eloquently expressed by F. Scott Fitzgerald as “the greatest, gaudiest spree in history.”